 Gardening, particularly in greenhouses, is gaining popularity and rightly so.
-It’s not just a peaceful hobby but also a sustainable practice, saving you from supermarket trips and serving up the freshest veggies imaginable.
+Its not just a peaceful hobby but also a sustainable practice, saving you from supermarket trips and serving up the freshest veggies imaginable.
 Small greenhouses are perfect platforms for productive vegetable gardening, a win-win solution for space issues, and unpredictable weather conditions.
 Growing your favorite vegetables in a greenhouse can be a deeply rewarding experience, particularly when you optimize your plot to yield a bounty of nourishing produce.
 Here are the seven most productive vegetables ideal for your small greenhouse.

 Tomatoes